AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 This is a case study for the Google analytics certificate which focuses on a high-tech manufacturer named Bellabeat.
 The purpose of this case study is to allow the analyst to analyse the provided datasets and utilize Google’s 6 step data analysis process to identify possible growth opportunities for the company to expand.

 ## 1. ASK ##
-This first phase involves defining the problem by asking the right question and thinking in a structured way. main stakeholder are identified.
+This first phase involves defining the problem by asking the right question and thinking in a structured way with the identified main stakeholders in mind.
 <p> 1.1 Stakeholders <p>
 <ol>
 <li>First is the founder and CEO Urska Srsen </li>